BYLAWS FOR THE SOCIETY OF AMERICAN INDIAN GOVERNMENT EMPLOYEES

 The Board of Directors shall establish committees to assist in the administration of Board responsibilities and shall appoint the members of the committees.
 At least one Director shall serve on each committee and report the committee activity to the Board at each scheduled meeting.
 Each committee shall propose a Scope of Work that shall be approved by majority vote of the Directors prior to its implementation.

-The Board of Directors may establish Programs such as Council of Elders, Warrior Society, Youth Program, Training Program, and Chapters to benefit the needs of the organization and its members.
+The Board of Directors may establish Programs such as Warrior Society, Youth Program, Training Program, Chapters and others to benefit the needs of the organization and its members.

 MODIFICATION OF BYLAWS